Irandam Ulagam: Development

 After deciding to shelve another project titled Idhu Maalai Nerathu Mayakkam featuring Dhanush and Andrea, Selvaraghavan began shooting with the same cast in June 2010, for a film titled Maravan.
 Filming was held at Jeppiaar Engineering College in Chennai.
-The title later was changed to Irandaam Ulagam and in a turn of events, Yuvan Shankar Raja replaced Prakash Kumar as music composer.
+The title later was changed to Irandam Ulagam and in a turn of events, Yuvan Shankar Raja replaced Prakash Kumar as music composer.
 However, in a sensational turn, Prakash Kumar was assigned again as composer after Yuvan Shankar Raja moved out of the project.
 The film ran into trouble yet again after lead actress Andrea Jeremiah pulled out of the film.

 Meanwhile, Harris Jayaraj was confirmed to be a part of the project as the music director, again replacing Prakash Kumar.
 Sivakarthikeyan also briefly shot for the film in a supporting role, but was replaced by Venkatesh Harinathan after having creative differences with Selvaraghavan.

 Filming

 The film shooting took off on 24 December 2011, in Ramoji Film City, Hyderabad.
 The next schedule was filmed in Goa, inside the BITS-Pilani, Goa Campus, following which the team shot few scenes in Rio de Janeiro and the forests of Brazil.
-It was reported that Arya and Anushka will play double roles.
-Selvaraghavan reported that the film will have CGI scenes.
 Some portions were shot in Hyderabad.
 Arya worked out to build a huge frame and six-pack abs to fit the muscular lead role.
 The team returned from Georgia after almost two months of continuous shoot under extreme conditions.
 Chinmayi dubbed in Tamil for Anushka.
 The unit after shooting at Ramoji Film City moved to the holy town of Srisailam situated in Nallamala Hills of Kurnool district.
 Scenes crucial for the story were shot in this last and final schedule.
 The talkie portions of the project were completed by April 2013.

-In October 2013, all post-production work including computer generated imagery work lasting several weeks was finally over and the content was locked.
-The film cost an estimated 55 crore.
+In October 2013, all post-production work including computer-generated imagery work lasting several weeks was finally over and the content was locked.

 Soundtrack

-Harris Jayaraj was hired to compose the soundtrack of Irandaam Ulagam.
+Harris Jayaraj was hired to compose the soundtrack of Irandam Ulagam.
 All the songs in the soundtrack were written by Vairamuthu.
 Jayaraj said that the songs would feature breezy romantic and situation based tracks as per the film's central theme.
 The song "En Kaadhal Thee" sung by S. P. Balasubrahmanyam was recorded in late October 2012.

 A single track sung by Dhanush, titled "Pazhangkalla" was released on 2 September 2013.
 The soundtrack was released at a launch event held at Sathyam Cinemas in Chennai on 18 September 2013.
-Behindwoods rated the album 3.5 out of 5 stating, "Two creative worlds collide resulting in a beautiful explosion of sounds."
 The album was mastered and made available for iTunes on 26 September 2013 and within one week of its release, the album topped at the iTunes India charts.